tjumyk/tjumyk.github.io/_posts/2017-10-11-cxx-review.md

 ## Functions

-* A function must have a return type, which may be `void`
+* A function must have a return type
+   * Returning `void` means no return object
+   * Functions may not return arrays or other functions
+   * Functions may return pointers or references
 * A function may have an empty parameter list

 {% highlight c++ %}